 - Family issues such as finances, parenting of children, divorce, etc.

-- Individuals who are unable to control their emotions because of personality and mood disorders or past trauma
+- Individuals who are unable to control their feelings because of personality and mood disorders or past trauma

 - People with borderline personality disorders, in particular, can learn new ways of expressing themselves and the best ways of interacting with the community at large

-- Under the right set up and environment, EFT clients will learn how to deal with their hidden emotions instead of avoidance resulting in positively transformed individual, families, and couples
+- Under the right set up and environment, clients will learn how to deal with their hidden feelings instead of avoidance resulting in positively transformed individual, families, and couples

 - It utilizes specified interventions and strategies.
-It is done by certified EFT therapists who are continually getting training and assessment for them to keep their certification
+It is done by certified counselors who are continually getting training and assessment for them to keep their certification

 - A better understanding of individual and partner's needs